 Shipping Emissions in the Yangtze River Delta, China

-In China, HEI worked with a team of investigators from Fudan, Tsinghua Universities, and other Chinese research institutions.
-This project conducted a comprehensive analysis of emissions from shipping and related activities and their impacts on air quality and the health of the populations of the Yangtze River Delta and the city of Shanghai in 2015.
+HEI worked with a team of investigators from Fudan, Tsinghua Universities, and other Chinese research institutions to conduct a comprehensive analysis of emissions from shipping and related health impacts.
 Estimates were also prepared for the year 2030 under three future emissions control scenarios (see Special Report 22).

 Household Air Pollution in Ghana